payu-india/CMS-Chatbot/reference/Collect Payment/_payment_merchant_hosted/_payment_merchant_hosted_upi.md

 hidden: false
 metadata:
   title: UPI - Merchant Hosted Checkout
+  description: >-
+    Discover comprehensive integration guides and API references for Merchant Hosted UPI payments with PayU.
+Learn how to seamlessly integrate UPI payment solutions into your website or app, enabling secure and efficient transactions for your customers.
 ---
 PayU allows you to collect payments using UPI handles.
 For the list of UPI providers supported, refer to [UPI Handles](doc:upi-handles).